 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 Before we dive into doodling itself, let’s make sure we have all the supplies ready.
 The good news is, all you really need is a pen and paper!
 Here are some recommendations to know where to start:

 I always recommend starting with a pencil because you can erase and fix things you don’t like.
 Of course, you want pencils and erasers of good quality, which would definitely be needed.

-As for pens – you’re of course free to use any you like, but I’d personally recommend you using some fineliner pens.
-Among the popular brands are Sakura Pigma Micron and Faber Castell.
+As for pens – you’re of course free to use any you like, but I’d personally recommend you use some fineliner pens.
+Among the popular brands is Sakura Pigma Micron and Faber Castell.
 Both are great quality pens and will be able to create vivid black doodles!

 15 Step-by-step Flower Doodles

 These 15 doodles below are some of my favorite flower doodles.
 You can absolutely customize them – use different leaves, different colors, change their shape – it’s all up to your imagination.